croessner/nauthilus-website/docs/guides/auth-policy-configuration.md

 Do not use `permit` in `pre_auth`.
 Pre-auth controls can deny, tempfail, or let the request continue.

-## Step 8: Write Policies for Backend and Lua Filters
+## Step 8: Write Policies for Backend and Lua Subject Sources

 Backends produce final auth facts: